CoralCoralCoralCoral/documentation/sprints/sprint_2/use_cases.md

 # Use Cases

-## 5 (v1) [[User story 8 v1]](user_stories.md)
+### 5 (v1) [[User story 8 v1]](user_stories.md)

-### 1. Title -- Implement Actions Within a Geographic Scope
+**Title:** Implement Actions Within a Geographic Scope

-### 2. Purpose -- As a user, I want to implement actions within a given geographic scope so that I can use resources efficiently
+**Purpose:** As a user, I want to implement actions within a given geographic scope so that I can use resources efficiently.

-### 3. Associated User Stories -- 8 (v1)
+**Associated User Stories:** 8 (v1)

-### 4. Actors -- The User
+**Actors:** User

-### 5. Preconditions -- The map displays distinct geographic regions with selectable areas.
-The system supports targeted actions such as testing, lockdowns, or resource distribution.
+**Preconditions:** The map displays distinct geographic regions with selectable areas.
+The system supports targeted actions such as testing, lockdowns or resource distribution.

-### 6. Main Flow -- regular flow of activities
+**Main Flow:** Regular flow of activities.

-#### Step 1 - The user selects a specific region on the map.
+- **Step 1** - The user selects a specific region on the map.

-#### Step 2 - The system highlights the chosen region, showing relevant data (e.g., infection rates, available resources).
+- **Step 2** - The system highlights the chosen region, showing relevant data (e.g. infection rates, available resources).

-#### Step 3 - The user implements an action (e.g., deploying a testing strategy or imposing restrictions) within the selected region.
+- **Step 3** - The user implements an action (e.g. deploying a testing strategy or imposing restrictions) within the selected region.

-#### Step 4 - The system updates the simulation to reflect the effects of the action in the chosen area.
+- **Step 4** - The system updates the simulation to reflect the effects of the action in the chosen area.

-### 7. Alternative Flow -- exceptions to main flow
+**Alternative Flow:** Exceptions to main flow.

-#### Exception 1 - If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.
+**Exception:** If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.

-### 8. Postcondition -- Actions are successfully applied within the specified geographic scope, optimizing resource use.
+**Postcondition:** Actions are successfully applied within the specified geographic scope, optimising resource use.

 ## 6 (v1) [[User story 6 v1]](user_stories.md)

-### 1. Title -- Implement Actions Within a Geographic Scope
+**Title:** Implement Actions Within a Geographic Scope

-### 2. Purpose -- As a user, I want to implement actions within a given geographic scope so that I can use resources efficiently
+**Purpose:** As a user, I want to implement actions within a given geographic scope so that I can use resources efficiently

-### 3. Associated User Stories -- 6 (v1)
+**Associated User Stories:** 6 (v1)

-### 4. Actors -- The User
+**Actors:** User

-### 5. Preconditions -- The map displays distinct geographic regions with selectable areas.
-The system supports targeted actions such as testing, lockdowns, or resource distribution.
+**Preconditions:** The map displays distinct geographic regions with selectable areas.
+The system supports targeted actions such as testing, lockdowns or resource distribution.

-### 6. Main Flow -- regular flow of activities
+**Main Flow:**  Regular flow of activities.

-#### Step 1 - The user selects a specific region on the map.
+- **Step 1** - The user selects a specific region on the map.

-#### Step 2 - The system highlights the chosen region, showing relevant data (e.g., infection rates, available resources).
+- **Step 2** - The system highlights the chosen region, showing relevant data (e.g. infection rates, available resources).

-#### Step 3 - The user implements an action (e.g., deploying a testing strategy or imposing restrictions) within the selected region.
+- **Step 3** - The user implements an action (e.g. deploying a testing strategy or imposing restrictions) within the selected region.

-#### Step 4 - The system updates the simulation to reflect the effects of the action in the chosen area.
+- **Step 4** - The system updates the simulation to reflect the effects of the action in the chosen area.

-### 7. Alternative Flow -- exceptions to main flow
+**Alternative Flow:** Exceptions to main flow.

-#### Exception 1 - If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.
+**Exception:** If the user tries to apply actions to an unselected region, the system provides a prompt to select a scope first.

-### 8. Postcondition -- Actions are successfully applied within the specified geographic scope, optimizing resource use.
+**Postcondition:** Actions are successfully applied within the specified geographic scope, optimising resource use.

-## 7 (v1) [[User story 7 v1]](user_stories.md)
+### 7 (v1) [[User story 7 v1]](user_stories.md)

-### 1. Title -- Manage Resources for Realistic and Challenging Gameplay
+**Title:** Manage Resources for Realistic and Challenging Gameplay

-### 2. Purpose -- As a user, I want to manage resources so that the simulation is realistic and challenging.
+**Purpose:** As a user, I want to manage resources so that the simulation is realistic and challenging.

-### 3. Associated User Stories -- 7 (v1)
+**Associated User Stories:** 7 (v1)

-### 4. Actors -- The User
+**Actors:** User

-### 5. Preconditions -- The game includes a resource management system (e.g., funding, medical supplies, personnel).
+**Preconditions:** The game includes a resource management system (e.g., funding, medical supplies, personnel).
 The simulation provides feedback on resource usage and availability.

-### 6. Main Flow -- regular flow of activities
+**Main Flow:** Regular flow of activities.

-#### Step 1 - The user starts with a set amount of resources displayed in the interface.
+- **Step 1** - The user starts with a set amount of resources displayed in the interface.

-#### Step 2 - The user allocates resources to different actions (e.g., deploying testing kits, hiring medical staff).
+- **Step 2** - The user allocates resources to different actions (e.g., deploying testing kits, hiring medical staff).

-#### Step 3 - The user monitors resource trends and adjusts strategies to avoid depletion.
+- **Step 3** - The user monitors resource trends and adjusts strategies to avoid depletion.

-### 7. Alternative Flow -- exceptions to main flow
+**Alternative Flow:** Exceptions to main flow.

-#### Exception 1 - If resources run low, the system provides alerts and suggests ways to obtain more (e.g., reallocating or prioritizing).
+**Exception:** If resources run low, the system provides alerts and suggests ways to obtain more (e.g., reallocating or prioritizing).

-### 8. Postcondition -- The resource management system adds depth to the gameplay, making it both realistic and challenging.
+**Postcondition:** The resource management system adds depth to the gameplay, making it both realistic and challenging.